 India is a developing country and industrialization is a part of industrial development, which gives significant importance to company registration.
 However, the idea of company registration seems perfect to expand and diversify a company, but the most doubtful question is how to register a company in India.

-Before answering the mentioned question, let’s see, how many registered active companies India has?
+Before answering the mentioned question, let’s see, how many registered active companies India has.

 Statistically, India has a total of 1.26 million registered active companies by September 2020.
 The number of registered companies clearly signifies that company registration is considered important - not only for building credibility and trustworthiness but also because it offers several other benefits which will be discussed in the next section.

-However, before that let’s understand one fact about company registration which is - the company registration procedure differs depending on the type of company such as a private limited company, a public limited company, an OPC, LLP, and more.
+However, before that let’s understand one fact about company registration which is - that the company registration procedure differs depending on the type of company such as a private limited company, a public limited company, an OPC, LLP, and more.

 Benefits of Company Registration

 - Easy access to loans from banks and financial institutions.

 - Builds credibility and trustworthiness.

 - Allow you to file government tenders.